JonZeolla/Configs/apple/productivity/README.md

 1. Open the App Store and install purchased/desirable apps under "Purchased"
 1. Set appropriate Security & Privacy settings under System Preferences > Security & Privacy > Privacy.
 1. Configure [scrolling](https://support.apple.com/kb/ph25291?locale=en_US) to have a "non-natural" scroll direction.
+1. Configure [the trackpad](https://support.apple.com/en-us/HT202319) to be 4 ticks from the right.
 1. Open the following apps and ensure they open at login:
     1. Micro Snitch
     1. Magnet